mpatricia22/SummitFit/README.md

 * About us page
 <br>
-The abous us page contains information about our history, mission and read more redirect link.
+The abous us page with a level 1 heading contains information about our history, mission and read more redirect link.
 There is also an image located on the right side of the screen.
 <br>
  <div align="center">
    <img src="assets/images/screenshots/aboutuspage.png" width="400px"</img>